 the farm.
 This is even more important if the material comes from another farm.

-It is considered a carrier.
-Trucks of feed, trucks of wastes, cars and motorbikes of staff… must be disinfected prior to their entry to the farm.
+Vehicles must be disinfected prior to their entry to the farm.
 If vehicle access to the

 The ﬂock health status will be severely